vikingeducation/assignment_data_modeling/README.md

 Reviews have authors, titles, text, products
 Ratings have values, products and raters(users) Shipments have origin, destination, & method
-Relationships:

 Tables: (include date created and updated columns for each)(illustrating each of the above)

+pictures - with product
-users - username, email, fname, lname, password

-address table with foreign keys from country, state, city, zip, plus a street address
+users - username, email, fname, lname, password address table with foreign keys from country, state, city, zip, plus a street address country table state table city table zip code table

-country table

-state table

-city table

-zip code table

 User/address join table
 Orders table with user,

-Order item table with order (one to many), product (ditto), quantity, price (for purchase history)

-Shipments table with origin (warehouse), destination (warehouse or user address), & method

-Join table with shipments and Orders

-join table with shipments and order items

-warehouse table with address

-join table with warehouse and product with a third column for quantity at location

-product table with primary key, sku, name, description, weight, packing instructions, price, color (may be blank?), size (may be blank?)

-review table with primary key, product, user, text

-credit card table primary key, number, expiration date, security code, address table references, and address

-join table for users and credit card

-wish list table with primary key and user

-Product/Wishlist join table

-ratings table with product, rater(user), and rating
+Order item table with order (one to many), product (ditto), quantity, price (for purchase history) Shipments table with origin (warehouse), destination (warehouse or user address), & method Join table with shipments and Orders join table with shipments and order items warehouse table with address join table with warehouse and product with a third column for quantity at location -product table with primary key, sku, name, description, weight, packing instructions, price, color (may be blank?), size (may be blank?) review table with primary key, product, user, text -credit card table primary key, number, expiration date, security code, address table references, and address join table for users and credit card wish list table with primary key and user Product/Wishlist join table ratings table with product, rater(user), and rating